Filtering Power Automate (Flow) “Get Items” with Filter Query

-Microsoft Flow makes it easy to copy items from one SharePoint list to another – much easier than doing the same either manually or with Microsoft Access.
+Microsoft Power Automate, formerly Flow, makes it easy to copy items from one SharePoint list to another – much easier than doing the same either manually or with Microsoft Access.
 However, the limit to the number of items that can be “grabbed” via “Get Items” is 5000 – perfectly in line with SharePoint’s list threshold.
 Additionally, if you’re looking to filter what, exactly, is copied from one list to the next, a Filter Query can save you a lot of work.
-But the syntax must be exact or the Flow will fail.
+But the syntax must be exact or the flow will fail.
 So let’s see how to do it!

 Imagine you have a List with Budgeting Phase values – and you only want to copy some of those items to another list, based on the particular Budget Phase for each list record.
 First, you can capture that value in a Manual trigger, allowing the user to choose what records they wish to copy.
 This can be done with a Text input with a Drop Down list of options.
 The result will have this structure:

 Once the person who triggers the flow enters this data, it will be captured in a Text field and stored for the flow to reference it later.

 Next, insert your “Get Items from a SharePoint List” Action, and select the list from your site.
 If your connection is already established, these should be available from the drop downs.

 Now, click on “Show Advanced Options” to set the Filter Query value.
 We will want our Budgeting Phase field to equal whatever the person who triggered the Flow selected, and Flow allows us to use that stored value we mentioned previously.
 Your Filter Query line should be:

 Field_Name_In_List_You’re_Pulling_From eq ‘Text Field from the Flow Trigger’